ipkipkorir/SendITParcel/README.md

 - press enter

 On the internet:
-- Go to the link: https://ipkipkorir.github.io/SendITParcel/
+- Go to the link: https://ipkipkorir.github.io/SendITParcel/ on your browser.